Environmental Education at Stringer

 Eco Schools is much more than an environmental management system for schools.
 It is a programme for promoting environmental awareness in a way that links to many curriculum subjects, including citizenship, personal, social and health education (PSHE) and education for sustainable development.

 Every 2 years the eco-committee consult the wider school community on what should be included in the Eco-code.
 Once the new code is agreed there is a competition to design the best poster for the code.
 This has led to some great designs and difficult judging sessions.
-Our present code poster was designed by Camilla Hein.
-Both students and staff liked how Dr Danahar's passion for butterflies was reflected in his metamorphosis and how this is the smartest Mr Baker has ever looked!
+Our present code poster was designed by James Wright.
+The students and staff liked how Dr Danahar's passion for butterflies was reflected in his metamorphosis and how this is the smartest Mr Baker has ever looked!
 We hope this eye-catching poster encourages pupils to think about what is written and follow the code.

 A bit of history: Dorothy Stringer Environmental Partnership and Big Nature.